Why Publish with Camden House?

 A significant number of our books are commissioned works, but Camden House welcomes manuscripts and project descriptions for the consideration of the editorial board.

-This proposal form provides us with the information necessary to make an initial appraisal of your publication project.
+Our proposal form provides us with the information necessary to make an initial appraisal of your publication project.
 If we decide that it is a possibility for the list, we will contact you to request further material for peer review.
 If the complete manuscript is not available, at least two sample chapters and a detailed breakdown of the rest of the book will be required.

 Proposals may be sent by email directly to Camden House Editorial Director Jim Walker at [email protected] (this is preferred), or to the respective series editors listed on the series webpages listed above.